WICG/webmonetization/docs/start-stop.md

 sidebar_label: Start/Stop Monetization
 ---

-Sometimes you don't want your entire site to be web monetized.
+Sometimes you don't want your entire site to be Web-monetized.
 The easiest way to do this is to just include the Web Monetization meta tag on the pages you want to monetize.
-But if you want to turn Web Monetization on and off dynamically then you can do that too.
+But if you want to turn Web Monetization on and off dynamically, you can do that too!

-This example page shows how to turn Web Monetization on or off dynamically, when a visitor clicks a button.
+This example page shows how to turn Web Monetization on and off dynamically, in response to a visitor clicking a button.

 ## Code